 While a node represents a specific location where data resides in a cluster, a cluster is a complete set of data centers where all data is stored for processing.
 The corresponding nodes are grouped into data centers.
 This type of structure is designed to be scalable, meaning that if more space is needed, additional nodes can be easily added.
-This makes it easy to expand the system, increase capacity, and is designed to support concurrent users throughout the system.
-Cassandra Course will let you know about the working of Cassandra.
+This makes it easy to expand the system, and increase capacity, and is designed to support concurrent users throughout the system.
+Cassandra Course will let you know about the working Cassandra.

 Who should use Cassandra?

 If you need to store and manage large amounts of data on many servers, Cassandra could be a good solution for your business.
 It's ideal for businesses that

 It's also easy to deploy and scale, making it ideal for businesses that are constantly growing.